An Introduction to String Diagrams for Computer Scientists: Semantics

-Notice that the first is the same diagram as in~\eqref{eq:ex-cospan}.
-The individual black dot, which represented an element of the apex of the cospan that was not in the image of any of the two leg maps, is absent from the second diagram.
-These two diagrams represent the same corelation, since an isolated black dot represents an empty equivalence class: $\sem{\bullet} =\sem{
+Observe that the first is the same diagram as in~\eqref{eq:ex-cospan}.
+The individual black dot, which represents an element of the apex of the cospan that was not in the image of any of the two leg maps, is missing in the second diagram.
+These two string diagrams represent the same corelation, since an isolated black dot represents an empty equivalence class: $\sem{\bullet}: =\sem{